Laukku/neckbeard-laser/README.md

 Like in TurnkeyTyranny's original plugin, each layer can have different settings for the laser, simply specified in the layer's name.
 Layer visibility now decides whether a layer is exported or not (the layer's style is searched for "display:none", this happens in effect_curve()).
 You can show the Layers menu in Inkscape by pressing shift+ctrl+L.

 #### Layer parameters
-raster - This layer will be rastered using the method specified in the options (TODO: a layer parameter for each method)
+raster - This layer will be rastered using the method specified in the options (TODO: a layer parameter for each raster method)

 power:20 - Specifies the laser power to use for this layer.
 For raster mode, this sets the maximum laser intensity.